How The New Tax Law Affects Alimony Deductions

 How The New Tax Law Affects Itemized Deductions

-Below are some of the key changes to the IRS tax code for divorcing parties that claim deductions and itemize their tax returns each year:
+Significant changes to the IRS tax code impacting divorcing parties who claim deductions and itemize their tax returns each year include:

-3. Individuals who take out home equity loans will no longer be able to deduct the loan interest under the bill.
+3. If you take out a home equity loan, you will not be able to deduct the interest.

-In addition to these changes, the new higher standard deductions ($12,000 for single filers and $24,000 for those filing jointly) under the new law likely mean that more people might not itemize at all.
-This is important to divorcing parties since there are key itemized deductions that accompany property and debts.
+Under the new law, the higher standard deductions ($12,000 for single filers and $24,000 for joint filers) mean more people may decide to not itemize.
+This is important to those going through divorce as there are key itemized deductions accompanying debts and property.